 Best of all, you get to choose the best time period for you - select a 1, 2, 3, 5, or 7 day card.

 Because the Go Boston card includes free access to just about everything you'll want to do during your Boston vacation, you can use it to plan your whole trip.
-Here's a flavor of the different types of things you can do with it:
+Here's a flavor of the 40+ different types of things you can do and see with it:

-Have fun: Tall Ships cruise, Samuel Adams Brewery Tour, Swan Boats, New England Aquarium, USS Constitution Cruise, Charles Riverboat Cruise
+Have fun: Samuel Adams Brewery Tour, Swan Boats, HighFlyer Zipline at Foxwoods Resort Casino, New England Aquarium, USS Constitution Cruise, Charles River Cruise

-Explore Boston's Freedom Trail: Take a Freedom Trail tour, visit Paul Revere House, Old State House Museum, Old South Meeting House
+Explore Boston's Freedom Trail: Take a Freedom Trail Walking Tour, and visit Paul Revere House, Old State House Museum, Old South Meeting House

-Visit the best Boston (and Cambridge) Museums: Museum of Fine Arts, Museum of Science, Institute of Contemporary Art, Isabella Stewart Gardner Museum, MIT Museum, Harvard Museum of Natural History, Peabody Museum of Archaeology and Ethnology, John F. Kennedy Presidential Library and Museum, Boston Children's Museum
+Visit the best Boston and Cambridge Museums: Museum of Fine Arts, Museum of Science, Institute of Contemporary Art, Isabella Stewart Gardner Museum, MIT Museum, Harvard Museum of Natural History, Mary Baker Eddy Library & Mapparium, Otis House Museum, John F. Kennedy Presidential Library and Museum, Boston Children's Museum

-Visit top sites in historic Lexington and Concord: Buckman Tavern, Hancock Clarke House, Liberty Ride, Munroe Tavern, Louisa May Alcott Orchard House
+Visit top sites in historic Lexington and Concord: Buckman Tavern, Liberty Ride, Concord Museum, Louisa May Alcott Orchard House

-Visit special historic recreations near Boston: Plimoth Plantation, the Mayflower II, Old Sturbridge Village
+Visit special historic re-creations near Boston: Plimouth Plantation and Old Sturbridge Village

 Spend a day in Salem and explore the Peabody Essex Museum, Salem Witch Museum, House of the Seven Gables